FIWARE/tutorials.TourGuide-App/cli/README.md

 ### sensors ###

+Sensors related commands.

 #### sensors create ####

+Create and initialize sensors for all the restaurants available in the application.

 #### sensors update ####

+Update all the restaurant sensors measurements.
+This will simulate all the available sensors sending new measurements.

 #### sensors send-data ####

+Send a single measurement for a specific sensor using a Ultralight 2.0 string.

 #### sensors simulate-data ####

+Simulate a sensor periodically sending data.

 ### start ###